ssiwan/KARMA/README.md

 #### Project Management and Collaboration

-Stanfield Systems uses the [Jira](https://www.atlassian.com/software/jira) issue tracking system to manage product and sprint backlogs.
+Stanfield Systems uses the [Jira](https://www.atlassian.com/software/jira) issue tracking system to manage product and sprint backlogs as described in our procedure [Manage Backlog in Jira]](https://github.com/StanfieldSystems/KARMA/wiki/Manage_Backlog_in_JIRA).

-* Major features of the application are tracked as _Epics_
-* Specific user requirements are tracked as _User Stories_.
-* Design, development, administrative, or management activities are tracked as _Tasks_ or _Subtasks_
-* Defects and technical debt are tracked as _Bugs_ or _Issues_
-* Risks are tracked as _Risks_

 Stanfield Systems uses the [Confluence](https://www.atlassian.com/software/confluence) project collaboration portal to manage artifacts created during the development process.
 For the KARMA prototype, these artifacts are also incorporated into GitHub - as files in the _docs_ folder of the code repository or as markdown articles in the project _Wiki_.